 - Using a fork, crimp the edges to fully seal.

-- Once all the pies are ready, add about ½ cup Crisco shortening to a large skillet and heat on medium-high.
+- Once all the pies are ready, add about ½ cup Crisco shortening and 2 tablespoons butter to a large skillet and heat on medium-high.

 - Once the grease is hot enough to sizzle from a drop of water, carefully lay two or three pies in the skillet.